-Our goals are simple.
-More screenings.
-More survivors.Colon cancer is the second leading cause of all cancer deaths.
-One in 19 people will develop colon cancer, but with early screenings it is highly preventable.
+Of cancers that affect both men and women, colorectal cancer is the 2nd leading cause of cancer-related deaths in the United States and the 3rd most common cancer in men and in women.
+One in 20 people will develop colon cancer, but with early screenings it is highly preventable.

 Early detection is vital.
 The American Cancer Society recommends that in order to help prevent colorectal cancer, men and women over the age of 50 should receive a colonoscopy every 10 years.
 If you are 50 or older, or have a family history of polyps or colon cancer, talk to your doctor about getting screened.